Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Babtec is an extremely powerful software suite for creating, managing, and monitoring control plans.

-All Babtec tools allow for extensive customization, which means you can create relevant and effective control plans for managing quality across diverse projects and operational contexts.
+Additionally, all Babtec tools allow for extensive customization, which means you can create relevant and effective control plans for managing quality across diverse projects and operational contexts.

 Visual Management: Enables quick identification of any deviations from expected performance levels through Kanban boards, checklists, or project progress reports.